 About The Duke Spirit

-The brash, bluesy, female-fronted quintet the Duke Spirit formed when singer/harmonica player Liela Moss met guitarist/keyboardist/singer Luke Ford at art school.
-Moss was studying photography and Ford painting, but the pair decided to ditch school and move to London to focus on their music.
-Once they arrived, their friend Toby Butler joined on as bassist/percussionist, and one of their roommates, Dan Higgins, became their guitarist.
+Moving from brash, bluesy beginnings to a wide-ranging sound that incorporated indie pop, Motown, and shoegaze influences, the Duke Spirit formed when singer/harmonica player Liela Moss met guitarist/keyboardist/singer Luke Ford at art school.
+Moss was studying photography, and Ford painting, but the pair decided to ditch school and move to London to focus on music.
+Once they arrived, their friend Toby Butler joined them as bassist/percussionist, and one of their roommates, Dan Higgins, became their guitarist.
 When drummer Olly Betts joined their ranks, the lineup was complete.
-The band recorded their first 7" under the name Solomon, but switched to the Duke Spirit for the release of their first EP, Darling, You're Mean, which was released in 2003 by City Rockers.
-Later that year, the label released the Roll, Spirit, Roll EP, which won the band critical acclaim from the music press.
+The band recorded their first 7" under the name Solomon, but switched to the Duke Spirit for their first EP, Darling, You're Mean, which was released in 2003 by City Rockers.
+Later that year, the label released the critically acclaimed Roll, Spirit, Roll EP.